joval/jOVAL/components/jovaldi/rsrc/Readme.txt

 that is not available in ovaldi.
 That option is:
   -plugin <string>  = name of the jovaldi plugin to use for the scan.
 DEFAULT="default"

-Two plugins are distributed with jovaldi: the "default" plugin (which scans the local host) and the "remote" plugin (which can scan remote hosts).
+Three plugins are distributed with jovaldi: the "default" plugin (which scans the local host), the "remote" plugin (which can scan remote hosts) and the "cisco" plugin (which can scan Cisco IOS devices using only the output supplied by the "show tech-support" command).
 Plugins are fed a configuration via another command-line option:
   -config <string>  = name of the configuration file for the plugin.
 DEFAULT="config.properties"

 The format of the plugin configuration file is specified in the help text of the plugin.
 For more information, run: "jovaldi -plugin <name> -h"

-This release (version 5.10.1.0) supports scanning of Windows, Linux, Solaris and MacOS X host machines and Cisco devices running IOS.
+This release (version 5.10.1.0) supports scanning of Windows, Linux, Solaris, AIX and MacOS X host machines and Cisco devices running IOS.
 For a complete listing of supported tests, see: http://joval.org/features